McShare/xenforo-markdown/README.md

 - Easy to use, develop and refactor as it is written in JavaScript and does not access any XenForo apis.
 - Easy to install and uninstall. *However it's a bad idea to uninstall it after you tell your users to use markdown.
 All the content in `[MD]` will become uncovered!*
-- Easy to configure and extend.
-See more at [Showdown](https://github.com/showdownjs/showdown).
+- 100% CommonMark support.
+See in [markdown-it](https://github.com/markdown-it/markdown-it).

 Cons
 - Maybe laggy on some forum or some post which has numerous information, as it's JavaScript.
 - It changes the original content and depends on the original content to render.
 That is, the content is replaced in a way that seemed unnecessary.
 If it is an addon of XenForo, maybe it's possible to directly return the rendered content to front-end.
 However, the api doesn't seem to be easy to use in this aspect.
 - The source code of Markdown will appear in some laggy situations or devices, as the script needs time to render and control the DOM, which breaks (slightly) the user experience.

+# License

+MIT